foldda/rda/README.md

 As explained below, RDA's simpler, "one-size-fits-all" approach brings many benefits including being easier to implement, faster parsing and encoding, and more space-efficient.
 Most significantly, RDA enables using generic data transport and delivery services for applications to exchange data freely - as there is no restrictive, schema-imposed data model to be enforced in the data exchange.
 This means there could be more communication and collaboration between many otherwise isolated devices and programs.

-> For XML/JSON, the encoding space defined by a schema is like a wallet, where there are specific places for cards, notes, and coins; and for RDA, the space is like an infinitely expandable shelf, where anything can be placed anywhere in the unlimited space provided.
+## RDA's Schema-less Encoding

-## Schema-less Encoding
+> For XML/JSON, the encoding space defined by a schema is like a wallet, where there are specific places for cards, notes, and coins; and for RDA, the space is like an infinitely expandable shelf, where anything can be placed in the unlimitedly provided space.

 The following example shows a 1-dimension RDA-encoded string that contains a list of data elements: "One", "Two", and "Three".